Reeseville Public Library

 - Reviews are a major source of information about new materials.
 The primary sources of reviews are Publishers Weekly, Booklist, and Library Journal.

 - The lack of a review or an unfavorable review shall not be the sole reason for rejecting a title which is in demand.
 Consideration is, therefore, given to requests from library patrons and books discussed on public media.
 Materials are judged on the basis of the work as a whole, not on a part taken out of context.

 Because of limited budget and space, the library cannot provide all materials that are requested.
 Therefore, interlibrary loan is used to obtain from other libraries those materials that are beyond the scope of this library’s collection.

-In return for utilizing interlibrary loan to satisfy the needs of our patrons, the Reeseville Public Library agrees to lend its materials to other libraries through the same interlibrary loan network used by the Mid-Wisconsin Federated Library System, and to make an effort to have its current holdings listed in a tool that is accessible by other libraries throughout the state.
+In return for utilizing interlibrary loan to satisfy the needs of our patrons, the Reeseville Public Library agrees to lend its materials to other libraries through the same interlibrary loan network used by The Library System, and to make an effort to have its current holdings listed in a tool that is accessible by other libraries throughout the state.

 E. Gifts and Donations